WAIOREA COMMUNITY RECYCLING CENTRE – WESTERN SPRINGS

 re-source : going back to the root of what nourishes us

 This project is developing both a physical asset within a site specific place in Western Springs, as well as nurturing a developmental journey for very diverse communities, both locally and regionally.
-Our way of thinking and the quality of our process will make all the difference.
-How do we work together?
-How do we bring people together in a way that builds a sense of ownership, alignment and excitement for the changes?
+Our way of thinking and the quality of our process is making all the difference.